ARMmbed/mbed-client/docs/dev_man_serv_enable.md

 void value_updated(M2MBase *base, M2MBase::BaseType type)
 ```

-Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` is the object type.
+Where `M2MBase` is the Object whose value has been updated and `M2MBase::BaseType` is the object type.

 ## The Write Attributes operation